hammy-109/Progressive-WebApp/README.md

-## What's this project?
+## Lavalee Proto

 This project is a [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) using Reactjs.
-It has Camera Location and Push notifications services.
+It has QR code scanning via Camera, Location and Push notifications services.